-- 3. To ensure protection and efficient use of groundwater and surface water supplies, the state should: - a. modify water rights law to facilitate coordinated management and use of surface and groundwater resources - b. develop and enforce policies, standards, and guidelines to coordinate basin-wide groundwater and surface water management - c. identify local, basin, or regional groundwater management areas - d. set and enforce standards for groundwater management with local, basin, or regional development and implementation of plans tailored to the carrying capacity and characteristics of each basin - e. review management plans periodically to assure compliance with state mandated policies, standards, and guidelines - f. have a statewide program for groundwater management.
+- 3. To ensure protection and efficient use of groundwater and surface water supplies, and recognizing both surface and groundwater as public trust resources, the state should: - a. support establishing water rights and use data to accurately measure a resource that must be sustainably managed; - b. modify water rights law to facilitate coordinated management and use of surface and groundwater resources; - c. develop and enforce policies, standards, and guidelines to coordinate sustainable basin-wide groundwater and surface water management; - d. identify local, basin, or regional groundwater management areas; - e. set and enforce standards for groundwater management with local, basin, or regional development and implementation of plans tailored to the carrying capacity and characteristics of each basin;

+- f. review management plans periodically to assure compliance with state mandated policies, standards, and guidelines; - g. have a statewide program for groundwater management.